TEvans-Developer/WebInvest.-CTF/README.md

 <h3>Techniques</h3>
 <br>SQL Injection,Using Credentials,Brute Force,Exploiting unpatched vulnerabilities
 <h3>Procedure</h3>
 The threat actor was able to infiltrate sensitive user data by using SQL injections to reach the admin directory and customer database.
 Once inside the admin directory the threat actor used brute force to gain access to admin login due to default credential that were not removed.
 The threat actor was then able to upload a malicious script called, <i>Nvei2vhp.php</i> which could further cause damages to the system, allow for lateral movement, cause DDOS, gain access to sensitive data and more.

 <h4> Ways to mitigate</h4>
-<br>- Better management of user credentials by removing default credentials and implementing MFA and other verification methods.
+<br>- Better management of user credentials by removing default credentials and implementing MFA with other verification methods.
 <br>- Utilize least privilege policy.
 <br>- Implement better coding so that SQL injections are not possible by using parameterized queries, stored procedures, escape user input and etc.
-<br>- Implement IDS, IPS and SIEM for better monitoring and alerts.
+<br>- Implement IDS, IPS (Snort) and SIEM (Splunk, ELK, etc.) for better monitoring and alerts of anomalies.
-<br>- Implement Web Firewalls for SQL injections.
+<br>- Implement web based Firewalls for SQL injections.
 <br>- Regular patches and network monitoring.
+<br>- Implement using HTTPS with other encryption methods to lower the risk of information being transfered as plain text.